In 2022, tuition for full-time students at Cornell was $65,204 a year.

-Now that we have a sense of the total estimated costs for Cornell students, we can subtract the average financial aid package to find the estimated net cost.
+Now that we have a sense of the total estimated costs for Cornell University students, we can subtract the average financial aid package to find the estimated net cost.
 Net cost can vary depending on a students’ need and the financial aid award received.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

 |Estimated Net Cost for Full-Time Students

 As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
-You can find the Cornell's net cost calculator on their website.
+You can find the Cornell University's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Cornell does not have guaranteed tuition.
+Cornell University does not have guaranteed tuition.

-Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
-Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
-Even if you qualify for a waiver, students are usually responsible for housing, meal plans, and other expenses.
+Schools sometimes waiver tuition for certain groups, to reduce the total cost of attendance.
+Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
+Even if you qualify for a waiver, other expenses and fees are the responsibility of the student.

 Check the financial aid website for more information on payment plans and tuition waivers.

-Visit the College Confidential forums to join the conversation about Cornell
+Visit the College Confidential forums to join the conversation about Cornell University